Exeter Cathedral. Your Cathedral.

 Morning Prayer and the Eucharist take place in the Lady Chapel, at which we pray for the parishes, mission communities and chaplaincies of the Diocese.
 The worshipping day usually closes at 5.30pm with Choral Evensong sung by our choir or, in the holidays, a visiting choir.
-If you would like to bring your church choir to sing during the choir holidays, please contact our Assistant Director of Music, James Anderson-Besant.
+If you would like to bring your church choir to sing during the choir holidays, please contact our Assistant Director of Music, Michael Stephens-Jones.

 Bringing Cathedral music to schools across Devon